Wednesday, May 23, 2007

 Do you eat food?
 Do you like food?
 I sure do.
 Well according to news reports this past week, it looks like many

 There is no need to panic and avoid all food products or switch over to the Britney Diet of Cheetos and Pepsi.
 However, this is a part of a larger trend.
 A few weeks ago, I wrote about Susan Dudley who would like to do away with all government regulations (including FDA food safety issues) yet who was appointed under the radar to head the Office of Information and Regulatory Affairs.
-Paul Krugman of the New York Times has an interesting article about how
+Paul Krugman of the New York Times has an interesting article about how food safety regulation has gone downhill in the last six years.
+Not coincidentally, the Bush Administration has been unwilling to step up food and drug safety regulations/inspection standards because in general, their policy is against the government regulation of other businesses or industries.

 The argument of free market supporters, such as in the Bush Administration, is that corporations would check themselves because it’s bad for business when your customers get sick.
 In theory, that sounds very logical, but then again, in theory communism also sounds pretty good.
 The business world is tough.
 If there is an option where your company can cheaply import food products but a few people could possibly get sick, in a business sense, it is much more profitable to take the cheap imports.

-former FDA Deputy Commissioner describes how the increase in imports and new technology makes inspecting such a difficult job.
+An article written by a former FDA Deputy Commissioner describes how the increase in imports and new technology makes inspecting such a difficult job.
 These days, it is so easy to get products distributed and supplied to stores that there are a lot of new risks.
 According to the article, “FDA processed 15 million shipments of goods in 2006, up 60% since 2003.
 Products from more than 230 countries and more than 300,000 manufacturers…Against this, the FDA has about 625 inspectors for food and 260 for pill-type drugs.”
 So if you do the math (15 million shipments divided by (625 food inspectors + 260 pill inspectors), then that means that each inspector would have to check 16,950 shipments a year.
 Good luck with that.

 There’s not exactly an easy solution to this, but it is clear that not much has been done in the last several years despite the massive increase in products (especially food) that have been imported.
 So far, the food issue is unfortunately looking like another public case of “I’ll wait until something happens to me.”
 As with everything that is going poorly right now, that is exactly what the Administration is counting on.